Thomas Paine -- a descriptive bibliography.

 THE ESSENTIAL WORKS:

 Aldridge, Alfred Owen.
 Man of Reason: The Life of Thomas Paine.
 Philadelphia: J. Lippincott Company, 1959.
-Owen's work on Paine is unexcelled -- a fine work of history.
+Aldridge's work on Paine is unexcelled.

 Aldridge, Alfred Owen.
 Thomas Paine’s American Ideology.
 Newark, New Jersey: University of Delaware Press, 1984.
-Owen extended his study of Paine with this examination of Paine's ideology and philosophy.
-The scholarship is superlative -- a must read for the interested Paine scholar or enthusiast.
+Aldridge's extended his study of Paine with this examination of Paine's ideology and philosophy.

 Claeys, Gregory.
 Thomas Paine: Political and Social Thought.
 Boston: Unwin Hyman, 1989.
-Just what the title states and perhaps the finest examinations of Paine's social and political thought.
+Just what the title states and perhaps the best extant examination of Paine's social and political thought.

 Conway, Moncure Daniel.
 Life and Works of Thomas Paine.
 Two volumes.
 New York: G.P.
 Putnam’s Sons, 1894.
-Conway's 1894 biography is foundational for all subsequent biographical studies and still reads very well despite its hagiographic tone.
-My own work has shown that much of Conway's work was based on Gilbert Vale's earlier pioneering biography (see below).
+Conway's 1894 biography is foundational for all subsequent biographical studies and still reads well despite its hagiographic tone.
+My work claims that Conway's work was based on Gilbert Vale's earlier pioneering biography (see below).

 Foner, Eric.
 Tom Paine and Revolutionary America.
 New York: Oxford University Press, 1976.
 Foner places Paine within his context in the Revolution and in the artisan society of Philadelphia.
-Top flight work and an essential piece of Paine biography.
+Another five-star work.

 Foner, Phillip, ed.
 The Complete Writings of Thomas Paine.
 2 volumes.
 New York: The Citadel Press, 1945.
-Despite some problems -- Foner included, for example, "An Occasional Letter on the Female Sex," which Paine did not write and "African Slavery in America" for which there is no proof of Paine's authorship -- still much the best and best organized collection of Paine's writings.
+Despite some problems still much the best and best organized collection of Paine's writings.
+Among it's problems, Foner included "An Occasional Letter on the Female Sex," a work that Paine did not write and "African Slavery in America" for which there is no proof of Paine's authorship, though his authorship is broadly accepted.

 Kaye, Harvey J. Thomas Paine and the Promise of America.
 New York: Hill and Wang, 2005.
-Another essential for the Paine bookshelf, Kaye's work includes a brief but unusually accurate biography and recounts Paine's influence on democratic reform with emphasis on the late 19th Century to the present.
+Kaye's work includes a brief but exceptionally accurate biography and recounts Paine's influence on democratic reform with emphasis on the late 19th Century to the present.
 The best modern work on Thomas Paine and his influence on American democratic reform.

 Lause, Mark.
 “Unwashed Infidelity: Thomas Paine and Early New York City Labor History.”
 Labor History 27: 3 (Summer, 1986), p.
 385, 25 pp. One of the best historical essays on it's subject, Prof. Lause recounts Paine's influence on the development of early New York City labor reform.
 A fascinating read.

 Vale, G. (Gilbert).
 Life of Thomas Paine.
 Author of “Common Sense,” “Rights of Man,” Age of Reason,” etc., etc., with Critical and Explanatory Observations on His Writings.
 New York: G. Vale, 1839.
-Vale's biography of Paine supplied much of the foundation for Conway and virtually all the evidence with respect to debunking Paine's supposed drinking.
+Vale's biography of Paine supplied a great part of the foundation for Conway and virtually the entire case for rejection of the tales Paine's supposed outsize drinking.
 Vale said that he accepted the story of Paine's drunkenness when he started his biography, but the testimony of people who actually knew Paine changed his views.
 That evidence is presented in Vale's bio.
 This is an essential and rather pleasant read.
 Howe, 499 says circa 1839; Brown and Stein, 29 have 1841; Post, 128 also has 1841; Sabin, vol. 26, 210 leaves the question open.
 The confusion is due to Vale’s early editions having no date printed.
 Howe is probably correct.
 1839 appears to be more likely since Vale announces in the Beacon, October 27, 1838 that the manuscript was complete and a subscription for the first edition under way.
 Later announcements in Beacon circa 1841 appear to be for the later edition of that date.

 Young, Alfred E. "The Celebration and Damnation of Thomas Paine," in Liberty Tree: Ordinary People and the American Revolution, ed.
 Alfred E. Young.
 New York: New York University Press, 2006.